Clarence Goodson: Club career

 After his junior year, Goodson signed a Project-40 with Major League Soccer (MLS), entering the 2004 MLS SuperDraft as an underclassman, where he was drafted seventh overall by the Dallas Burn.
 In his first year with the Burn, Goodson played only 247 league minutes in five games; however, he saw extended action in Cup competitions and exhibitions.
 He became a starter in 2005, the year the team was renamed FC Dallas.

 On November 21, 2007, Goodson was selected by the San Jose Earthquakes in the 2007 MLS Expansion Draft but declared that he would not be signing a new contract with MLS in January 2008; instead, he signed a contract with the Norwegian team IK Start.
 He remained with Start through the 2010 season.
 In November 2010, Goodson signed with Brøndby of the Danish Superliga.

-Goodson returned to MLS on June 28, 2013 when he signed with San Jose Earthquakes.
+Goodson returned to MLS on June 28, 2013, when he signed with San Jose Earthquakes.

-Goodson served as an elected Board Member for the Major League Soccer Players Association (Union) and was a critical leader to establish a new Collective Bargaining Agreement for MLS athletes.
+Goodson served as an elected board member for the Major League Soccer Players Association (Union) and was a critical leader to establish a new Collective Bargaining Agreement for MLS athletes.

 International

 Goodson made his international debut in a friendly against Sweden on January 19, 2008.
 He was a member of the U.S. squad at the 2009 CONCACAF Gold Cup, and scored in the semifinal against Honduras on July 23, 2009.
 On May 26, 2010, Goodson was selected to be part of the 23 man roster for the American national team at the 2010 FIFA World Cup in South Africa.

-Goodson served as an elected Union Representative for US Soccer.
+Goodson served as an elected Union Representative for U.S. Soccer.

 Goodson has been used in the rotation of Centerbacks for the U.S. Men's National Team under Jürgen Klinsmann.
 Goodson was named to the United States roster for the 2013 CONCACAF Gold Cup competition.
-He was included on Klinsmann's 30-man preliminary roster for the US team at the 2014 FIFA World Cup, but he was not included on the final roster.
+He was included on Klinsmann's 30-man preliminary roster for the U.S. team at the 2014 FIFA World Cup, but he was not included on the final roster.